ramibakir/Eksamen_Webapplikasjoner/README.md

 `npm run dev`

 Starts the server in the development mode.\
-Open [http://localhost:5000] to view it in the browser.

-The page will automatically reload if you save any edits you make.\
-You will also see any requests made in the console.

-If you want to change the environment, you have to change NODE_ENV in .env to production:

-NODE_ENV = development -> NODE_ENV = production

-Security features have been disabled for the development environment.

 ### Then open up a new terminal window and navigate to the client directory